ValentinAmat/ETL-and-EDA-Project-Vehicle-Reviews/README.md

 <h3>Context and introduction to the project:</h3>

 EThis project consists of a **ETL** (Extraction, Transformation, Loading) and **EDA** (Exploratory Data Analysis) process of a dataset that contains consumer's thought and the star rating of car manufacturer/model/type, from Edmunds (buying, selling and reviews of cars platform).
 This dataset contains reviews from January 30th, 2002, to September 19th, 2018.
+⚠️ Datasets have not been uploaded due to GitHub storage limitations.

 <h3>Project steps:</h3>